LLuthfiY/SimpleMangaReaderUWP/insight.md

 - third, scrollViewer in WPF doesn't have zoom function, so i must to create fuction to resize the image

 #### TODO
-- create a filter function, so i can change the image color, it's easy in python, but not in UWP. these so many image format like bitmap, bitmapImage, WriteableBitmap, softwareBitmap etc.
+- create a filter function, so i can change the image color, it's easy in python, but not in UWP. there so many image format like bitmap, bitmapImage, WriteableBitmap, softwareBitmap etc.